-The PIs have created a Laboratory for Detector Science at Idaho State University which houses the groups infrastructure for detector development projects.
-The 1200 sq. ft.
-Laboratory is equipped with flow hoods, a darkroom, and a laminar flow hood used to provide a clean room environment sufficient to construct small prototype detectors.
+The PIs have created a Laboratory for Detector Science at Idaho State University which houses the group's infrastructure for detector development projects.
+The 1200 sq. ft. laboratory is equipped with flow hoods, a darkroom, and a laminar flow hood used to provide a clean room environment sufficient to construct small prototype detectors.
 A CODA based data acquisition system with ADC, TDC, and scaler VME modules has been installed to record detector performance measurements.
 The PIs also established a student machine shop containing a mill, a lathe, drill press, table saw, and band saw which occupies its own space for the physics department to share.
 A 400 sq. ft., class 10,000 clean room has been constructed in ISU's physics department.
 These facilities have a history of being used to construct detectors, measure detector prototype performance, and design electronic circuits.

-The Idaho Accelerator Center (IAC) is located less than a mile away from campus and ten operating accelerators as well as a machine and electronics shop with a permanent staff of 8 Ph.D.s and 6 engineers.
-Among its many accelerator systems, the Center houses a Linac capable of delivering average electron beam currents of 250 μ A at energies up to 40 MeV (unloaded).
+The Idaho Accelerator Center (IAC) is located less than a mile away from campus and has ten operating accelerators as well as a machine and electronics shop with a permanent staff of eight Ph.D.s and six engineers.
+Among its many accelerator systems, the center houses a linac capable of delivering average electron beam currents of 250 $\mu$ A at energies up to 40 MeV (unloaded).
 As shown in Figure 1, the accelerator has been constructed and is currently entering its commissioning phase.
-We propose constructing a 10 kW target cell at the end of this beam line to capable of producing a neutron fluence of 10^{13} n/s/cm2.
+We propose constructing a 10 kW target cell at the end of this beam line capable of producing a neutron fluence of $10^{13}$ n/s/cm.
 A full description of the facility is available at the web site (www.iac.isu.edu).